mblanco98/rest-countries-page/README.md

 ![Design preview for the REST Countries API with color theme switcher coding challenge](./design/desktop-preview.jpg)

-## Welcome! 👋
+## Hello there! 👋

-Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

-**To do this challenge, you need a good understanding of JavaScript.**
+This is a front-end coding challenge taken from [Frontend Mentor](https://www.frontendmentor.io)

 ## The challenge